aayush749/Hospital-Management-Project/README.md

 # Hospital-Management-Project
-This is a hospital management application.
+This is a hospital management application, made in C++.

-Note- Create a folder named db in the parent directory, for the database.
+It stores the hospital's patients' and doctors' data in csv files.

+To parse csv files I've used Vince's CSV Parser.
+More info on : github.com/vincentlaucsb/csv-parser.